mibur1/psy111/book/statistics/6_EFA/1_Example.md

 fa.fit(df);
 ```

-We then get and plot the Eigenvalues of all factors:
+We then get and plot the Eigenvalues of all factors.
+For each factor (in an orthogonal solution), its eigenvalue is the sum of squared loadings across all variables, representing the total variance that factor explains:

 ```{code-cell}
 ev, cfev = fa.get_eigenvalues()